 One way to ask yourself deeper questions is to reflect upon your day.
 Too often, however, the people that need the benefits of self-reflection often avoid it the most.
 In her March 2017 article "Why You Should Make Time for Self-Reflection (Even If You Hate Doing It),” executive coach Jennifer Porter wrote “The hardest leaders to coach are those who won’t reflect-particularly leaders who won’t reflect on themselves.”

 Reflection offers leaders “an opportunity to pause amidst the chaos, untangle and sort through observations and experiences, consider multiple possible interpretations, and create meaning.
 This meaning becomes learning, which can then inform future mindsets and actions.
 For leaders, this ‘meaning making’ is crucial to their ongoing growth and development.”

-Today is March 3 and the Navigate the Chaos question to consider is “how often do you reflect upon what went well in a given day?"
-Harvard Business School professor Francesca Gino and her colleagues asked workers to spend 15 minutes at the end of their workdays writing about what went well that day, and they found that the journaling employees had 22.8% higher performance than those who didn't ponder on their workday.
+Additional research supports Porter’s observations.
+For example, Harvard Business School professor Francesca Gino and her colleagues asked workers to spend 15 minutes at the end of their workdays writing about what went well that day, and they found that the journaling employees had 22.8% higher performance than those who did not ponder on their workday.